 What Birmingham creatives say

-“As Birmingham is my home town, I've seen its reputation change over the past few years from being perceived as somewhat of a cultural wasteland, to being a destination creative businesses, especially digital ones, want to migrate to.
+“As Birmingham is my home town, I've seen its reputation change over the past few years from being perceived as somewhat of a cultural wasteland to being a destination creative businesses, especially digital ones, want to migrate to.
 The city itself is super eclectic, even walking around the city centre you can see the great contrast between some really wonderfully experimental new buildings, and their brutalist concrete counterparts, nestled in between areas like the Chinese Quarter, and also the remnants of Birmingham's more industrial past with tons of great old warehouse spaces, some of which have been repurposed into really interesting places.
-Due to the size of Birmingham, a lot of creatives in the city seem to be really well connected, but more importantly it doesn't feel segregated, meaning that there always seems to be a great opportunity to collaborate with people who work in different disciplines.
-However, as the second largest city, it always feels as though there are new things to discover.”
+Due to the size of Birmingham, a lot of creatives in the city seem to be really well connected, but more importantly, it doesn't feel segregated, meaning that there always seems to be a great opportunity to collaborate with people who work in different disciplines.
+However, as the second-largest city, it always feels as though there are new things to discover.”

 Charlotte Audrey Owen-Meehan, freelance designer and art director

 “We chose to work in Birmingham for a number of reasons – work/life balance is achievable!
-Work wise, infrastructure is important: excellent universities, a surprisingly large amount of global brands in the region as well as the obvious benefits to getting around that living in the middle of the country offers.
+Work-wise, infrastructure is important: excellent universities, a surprisingly large amount of global brands in the region as well as the obvious benefits to getting around that living in the middle of the country offers.
 On the other side of the coin, culturally, I find the city very much just does its own thing and strays from the mainstream, something I think resonates in much of the artistic output.
 There is a hell of a lot going on, once you start looking.
 If you take the time to scratch the surface and explore the city and its suburbs you’ll be richly rewarded.”

 Rob Adams, director at uCommerz

 “Firstly, I’m not a Brummie, I’m originally from East Yorkshire – metaphorically a million miles from Birmingham.
 I chose the city on a bit of a whim eight years ago and it embraced me like one of its own.
 I love this city, from the decaying and forgotten nooks of Digbeth to the bustling, up-and-coming suburbs of South Birmingham.
-It’s a fine place to be a creative whether you’re a street artist, a poet, musician or designer, and opportunities WILL present themselves if you put yourself out there.
+It’s a fine place to be creative whether you’re a street artist, a poet, musician or designer, and opportunities WILL present themselves if you put yourself out there.
 There’s a real sense of community amongst creatives here and it’s gloriously incestuous at times.
-What I like most about the city is the sheer amount of self-initiated work is produces.
+What I like most about the city is the sheer amount of self-initiated work it produces.
 People care about their community and they use their passion and skills to improve it through music, art, design, theatre, dance, and the rest.
 People want to collaborate and they want to make stuff.
 No one asked you to, Birmingham, but you did it anyway.”